-The Best Corned Beef and Cabbage
+The Best Corned Beef and Cabbage Recipe

 This Corned Beef and Cabbage recipe is easy to make.
 Ale braised corned beef is roasted with simple ingredients and paired with a caramelized pan roasted cabbage to create a dish that goes beyond the usual boiled dinner.
 Instructions are included for both the oven and slow cooker or crock pot.

-Every year, on St. Patrick’s Day, we had corned beef and cabbage for dinner that was cooked in the slow cooker all day long.
-The smell of the cabbage was simply overwhelming….filling the house with the off-gasses from the vegetable that, by the end of the day, made me want to eat anything OTHER than corned beef and cabbage.
+Every year, on St. Patrickโs Day, we had corned beef and cabbage for dinner that was cooked in the slow cooker all day long.
+The smell of the cabbage was simply overwhelming, filling the house with the off-gasses from the vegetable that, by the end of the day, made me want to eat anything OTHER than corned beef and cabbage.

-It was like I could taste it all day…so, why bother eating it.
+It was like I could taste it all day, so, why bother eating it.
 I was ready for something else.
-Like Bangers and Mash….or peanut butter or jelly.
+Like Bangers and Mashโฆ.or peanut butter or jelly.

-When I moved out on my own, I vowed to never make Corned Beef and Cabbage ever again.
+When I moved out on my own, I vowed to never make Corned Beef and Cabbage ever again st. Patrickโs day.
+I LOVE corned beef and I really LOVE cabbage so I thought maybe the problem is in the preparation.

-Maybe the cabbage needs a little extra love all on it’s own so it doesn’t start to smell like a week old garbage pail in 90 degree heat.
-Get what I’m saying here?
+Maybe the cabbage needs a little extra love all on its own so it doesnโt start to smell like a week old garbage pail in 90 degree heat.
+So, I created, the BEST Corned Beef and Cabbage recipe on the planet by coaxing the flavor out of each ingredients separately before marrying them together.
+If youโve ever been to Katzโs Deli in New York City, this corned beef rivals it.

-How to Make It
+How to Make Corned Beef

-My favorite way to cook Corned Beef is in the oven but I also like a good Crock Pot Corned Beef and Cabbage for the ease of preparation and the fact that I don’t have to be home to pull it out of the oven when it’s done cooking.
+My favorite way to cook Corned Beef is in the oven but I also like a good Crock Pot Corned Beef and Cabbage for the ease of preparation and the fact that I donโt have to be home to pull it out of the oven when itโs done cooking.

-Now, we’re not curing our own beef here so don’t run away.
-But you’re creating two very simple dishes and then serving them together.
-It’s pretty simple.
+Now, weโre not curing our own beef here so donโt run away.
+But youโre creating two very simple dishes and then serving them together.
+Itโs pretty simple.

+The Corned Beef is braised in ale (or a lager if youโre not an ale fan) with a few carrots, celery and spices for 3 hours.
 And the cabbage is fried in a skillet with some onions until they begin to caramelize then finished off with a quick roast in the oven.
-This prevents the cabbage from making everything taste and smell like cabbage…it also prevents the cabbage from becoming overwhelmed with the salty corned beef flavor.
+This prevents the cabbage from making everything taste and smell like cabbage, it also prevents the cabbage from becoming overwhelmed with the salty corned beef flavor.

 What you get is a deep, rich flavor of sweet and salty that will completely blow your mind.